https://www.deakin.edu.au/__data/assets/image/0011/556985/32109_Master-Business-Sport-Mgmt_hero.jpg

 Course structure

-The Master of Business (Sport Management) is typically 8, 12 or 16 credit points.
-The exact number of credit points you study depends on how much credit you receive as recognition of prior learning (RPL) – your professional experience and previous qualifications – which can save you time and money.
+To complete the Master of Business (Sport Management), you must pass 8, 12 or 16 credit points.
+The number of credit points required may vary, depending on your entry point or how much credit you receive as recognition of prior learning (RPL) based on your professional experience and previous qualifications.

 10